rachitj27/Titanic-survival-challenge/README.md

 # Titanic-survival-challenge
-Using a dataset with different information about every passenger from the titanic.
-I made an AI model which tried to predict whether a certain passenger survived the sinking of the titanic or not.
+Using a dataset with different information about every passenger from the Titanic.
+I made an AI model which tried to predict whether a certain passenger survived the sinking of the Titanic or not.

+We begin by cleaning the dataset.
+It is important that all the data in the dataset is represented in an integer so our computer can read it and make accurate mathematical predictions.
+It is also necessary to scan the data and make sure all data being fed o the computer is relevant to making a prediction.
+If something is not relevant we can drop the column using the .drop() function which was used with various columns.
+Most of the data that was dropped was mainly because it included integers along with letters such as the cabin and the ticket number.

+After we have cleaned and simplified the data.
+We begin to implement our models.
+In this code, I imported 3 models from scikit learn--LogisticRegression, KNN, and Decision Tree.
+After a lot of experimentation with the models, I came to the conclusion that Logistic Regression would get me the best accuracy in predicting the survival of different people on the Titanic.
+However, for a basic model, the decision tree classifier did fairly well in its predictions, scoring an almost identical score to the Logistic Regression, consistently scoring above 80% accuracy.